 Coastal Study Contact Information

-Please visit the Coastal Study Contacts page for information on who to contact at FEMA and ADECA regarding the coastal engineering analysis and mapping effort.
-For additional information, interested parties should visit the FEMA website or the ADECA website.
+Please visit the Coastal Study Contacts page for information on who to contact at FEMA and ADECA regarding the coastal flood risk study effort.
+For additional information, please visit the FEMA website or the ADECA website.
 The "Community Information" table mentioned above also is accessible through the Coastal Study Contacts page.

 Back to top

 Status and Location of Revised Flood Hazard Maps

 To determine the status of the new digital FIRMs and the accompanying Flood Insurance Study (FIS) reports for the affected communities, or to view the Preliminary versions of the FIRMs and FIS reports, interested parties can: